Indatus/jenkinsci/README.md

-# jenkinsci
+# Indatus Jenkins Docker Image

-Our flavor of the official Jenkins Docker image
+This images extends the [Official Jenkins Docker Image](https://github.com/jenkinsci/docker).
+Refer to the README in the official repo for installation instructions.
+The Jenkins Continuous Integration and Delivery server.